chrisy/pychefalizer/README.md

 # Python Chefalizer

-More README coming soon!

-Pipe English into stdin and get Chefalized text out of it!
+A Python implementation of the [Encheferizer](http://www.cs.utexas.edu/~jbc/home/chef.html).

+This uses the PLY library (Python Lex Yacc) to use very similar semantics to the original Encheferizer.

+# Examples

-# Example usage
+## Simple usage

-If you have some text, such as this excerpt from [Wikipedia](https://en.wikipedia.org/wiki/Swedish_Chef) in a file named `sample.txt`:
+If you have some text, such as this excerpt from [Wikipedia](https://en.wikipedia.org/wiki/Swedish_Chef), in a file named `sample.txt`:

 > A parody of television chefs, the Swedish Chef wears a toque blanche and has
 > bushy eyebrows that completely obscure his eyes.
 He was one of the few